Bob Spink: Parliamentary career

 In May 1994, Spink presented an adjournment debate in the House of Commons in strong opposition to proposals to reduce the age of consent for homosexual acts from 21 to 18 The age of consent was later reduced to 18 after the passing of the Criminal Justice and Public Order Act 1994.

 In April 2005, before the general election, Spink placed an advertisement in the local Yellow Advertiser newspaper criticising the Labour government's record against illegal immigration.
 His rival for the constituency, the Labour candidate Luke Akehurst, denounced Spink's advert as provoking racial tension.
 Spink won the election increasing his share of the vote by 3.7%.

-On March 2008, Spink announced to the UK House of Commons that he had resigned the Conservative Party whip because of "criminal and other irregularities" in his constituency.
+In March 2008, Spink announced to the UK House of Commons that he had resigned the Conservative Party whip because of "criminal and other irregularities" in his constituency.
 Soon afterwards, in April 2008, he joined UK Independence Party and therefore became it first member of parliament.
 He later found himself at odds with his new party over the issue of whether or not to extend the amount of time a suspect can be detained without charge from 28 to 42 days.
 He voted for the bill, but UKIP opposed it.

 Spink is opposed to abortion and supports the reintroduction of capital punishment.
 He is against research into animal chimeras.

 In March 2010, Spink confirmed he was encouraging candidates to stand in local elections under the label "Independent Save Our Green Belt".
 At the 2010 general election, he stood as an independent candidate, but made it clear that he was supporting UKIP.
 UKIP aided his election campaign and he received 27% of the vote, but lost Castle Point to the Conservative Rebecca Harris.
 In 2014, he rejoined UKIP.